 Building relationships with your customers is the key to harnessing the power of WOMM.
 After all, relationships are built on trust, and trust drives revenue more effectively than even the largest paid advertising budget.

 Word of mouth can be as important, if not more important, for neighborhood businesses as traditional advertising.Ekaterina Walter

 More Ways to Boost Sales for Small Businesses

 There are many other strategies to boost sales available to small businesses, such as:

 - Creating social media competitions;

 - Creating one-time-offers to increase impulse buys; and

 - Creating upsells to encourage people to purchase addons and extras.

 Hopefully this article has provided you with lots of practical and actionable ideas on ways to boost sales for your small business.
 Many of the tips and tricks outlined in this article are very quick and easy to implement, but if you need any help or have any questions at all, please get in touch.

-If you or your team require a more structured approach to increasing sales, we offer a number of professional sales training courses, including telesales training, presentation skills training and key account management training.
+If you or your team require a more structured approach to increasing sales, we offer a number of professional sales training courses, including Telesales & Telemarketing, Presentation Skills and Key Account Management.
 We also offer a full sales consultancy service if you would like us to guide you through the sales process.